 2. Stolen Equipment:

 Stolen property inventoried by the university must be reported to the proper police authorities within 48 hours of identifying that a theft of university property has occurred for items involving negligence.
+The incident is then referred to the Attorney General’s Office and the employee may be required to pay related damages.

 Although a police report is not required for federal, state, or privately-owned equipment that has been stolen, sponsors or state agencies may request a summary of events or police report to complete the disposition process.
 For insured items refer to Risk Management regarding police report requirements.
-An IRR upload template must be completed and sent to Inventory Services as soon as the police report is available.
 If an item is stolen, take the following steps:

 If the incident occurred on campus and requires a police report as noted above, call The University Police Department (UTPD) at 512-471-4441.
 If the incident occurred off campus, contact the local police department.